How to Pitch a Settlement Advance to Your Client

 - Have a provider in mind.
 Have a settlement advance provider in mind.
 Working with the right provider can make your life drastically easier – and give your clients a much better experience with the loan.

 - Have a dollar amount in mind.
 Finally, have a dollar amount in mind that is reasonable for your client to ask for.
-Providing your client with direction will save heartache in the end when they get approved for a lesser amount then they are asking for.
+Providing your client with direction will save heartache in the end when they get approved for a lesser amount than they are asking for.
 Clients don’t always know the amount their case is worth or what is a reasonable ask from a settlement funding company.
 Providing your clients with an amount to ask for can give them confidence and a better experience with the process.

 It’s much easier to pitch a settlement advance to a reluctant client if you’re absolutely confident in your settlement advance partner of choice.
 That’s why Capital Now Funding exists – to help lawyers get the best funding options for their clients.
 Contact us today to learn more and start working with us!